TYLER-JM/programming_kata/README.md

 # programming_kata
-a collection of programming challenges
+a collection of programming challenges.

+- some of these should probably be 'refactored'.
+Maybe later